lwerdna/cryptopaste/README.md

 * share encrypted text by linking to a website (internet or intranet)
 * generate self decrypting documents (attached to email, thumb drive, etc.)

-A minimal amount of the OpenPGP standard is implemented in javascript so that all enciphering and deciphering happens client side.
+A minimal amount of the OpenPGP standard ([RFC4880](./misc/rfc4880_OpenPGP_Message_Format.txt) is implemented in javascript so that all enciphering and deciphering happens client side.

-Cryptopaste make *NO* claims about practical security.
-It only attempts a faithful implementation of OpenPGP standards and algorithms in, what I think, is a fun-to-use and convenient form.
+CryptoPaste make *NO* claims about practical security.
+It only attempts a faithful implementation of OpenPGP standards and algorithms in (my opinion) a fun-to-use and convenient form.

 ## What kind of encryption is used?
 How strong is it?